-4. Install Kali Metapackages
+4. Install Parrot Metapackages

-The default Kali installation comes with a few pre-installed software packages to save space; however, that is not the complete list of what can be installed on your system.
+The default ParrotOS installation comes with a few pre-installed software packages to save space; however, that is not the complete list of what can be installed on your system.
 That’s where metapackages come in, it allows you to install a bundle of software that best suits what you will be doing with ParrotOS.

 You can do a search for the available metapackages by using the following “apt” command;